zwxandy/winogradcnn-mpc/README.md

   "run_in_tmux": false
 }
 ```
-3. Use the commands below to compile the c++ file
+3. Use the commands below to compile the c++ file:
 ```bash
 cd EzPC/Athos
 python CompileCPP.py --config Networks/sample_network.config
 ```

-After compilation, there will be an excutable file named WinogradConv_SCI_OT.out in the path of `EzPC/Athos/Networks/WinogradConv/`
+After compilation, there will be an excutable file named WinogradConv_SCI_OT.out in the path of `EzPC/Athos/Networks/WinogradConv/`.

 ## Inference with 2PC
 ```bash